mchomem/MCHomem.Blogging/README.md

 To build the code, just load the project in Visual Studio.<br>
 Because it is a small project, there was no need to include tests (but I confess that I was tempted)

+# Use

+This app contains a login form, to use this app, type user and password:
+Login: admin
+Password: admin

 # Contribute

 If you are interested in contributing to some improvement in the architecture, just send a code request.